-In the context of cost-share models, health premium enrollment tiers refer to the options for enrolling one or more eligible dependents on a healthcare plan in addition to "employee only" coverage (also called "single", "individual" or "self-only" coverage).
-The following information pertains equally to medical, dental and vision plans, which can have separate enrollment tier structures, except that any references to ALEs pertain exclusively to major medical healthcare plans that are subject to the ACA.
+In the context of cost-share models, health premium enrollment tiers refer to the options for enrolling one or more eligible dependents on a healthcare plan in addition to self-only coverage (also called "single," "individual," or "employee-only" coverage).
+The following information pertains equally to medical, dental, and vision plans, which can have separate enrollment tier structures, except that any references to ALEs pertain exclusively to major medical healthcare plans that are subject to the ACA.

-The simplest enrollment tier option is a two-tier structure ("employee only" and "employee plus one or more dependents").
-Threeand four-tier enrollment structures, which are more common, allow gross and net premium costs to be allocated among family contracts (any enrollment other than single coverage) with greater differentiation among numbers and types of dependents.
+The simplest enrollment tier option is a two-tier structure ("employee-only" and "employee plus one or more dependents").
+Three-and four-tier enrollment structures, which are more common, allow gross and net premium costs to be allocated among family contracts (any enrollment other than self-only coverage) with greater differentiation among numbers and types of dependents.
 Five-tier enrollment structures allow even greater differentiation among numbers of minor dependents ("employee plus child" versus "employee plus children").
-Enrollment tier structures with more than five tiers are permitted but uncommon; they are administratively burdensome and tend to be used only when employers specifically want to allocate employee cost-share on a per-participant basis.
+Enrollment tier structures with more than five tiers are permitted but uncommon; they are administratively burdensome and tend to be used only when employers specifically want to allocate employee cost-share amounts on a per-participant basis.